 –Goethe, Wanderers Nachtlied

 Two more trains.
 U-Bahn.
 S-Bahn.
-I detrained at Alexanderplatz (which wasn't the right stop) and realized that I had forgot my directions from the train station to the school.
+I detrained at Alexanderplatz (which wasn't the right stop) and realized that I had forgotten my directions from the train station to the school.
 Thus my first interaction with Germans was asking them whether they were familiar with Neue Schönhauser Straße (Kennen Sie Neue etc. etc.?).
-Turns out, most were not; nevertheless, I found it!
+It turns out, most were not; nevertheless, I found it!
 (I assure you this was an exclamation point moment.)

 But then I found out that I had to take at least two hours of exams: standardized, written, and oral.
 By the end, my head was aflame.
 Exhaustion, jet lag, and the strangeness of it all made curling up on the table of the nearest beer garden seem like a logical thing to do.

 But, more importantly, I had made it.
 I am here—I am in Berlin.